- Why Vaccinate?

 What is influenza (flu)?

 The flu (or common flu) is a viral infection that is spread from person to person in secretions of the nose and lungs, for example when sneezing.
-Medically, it is referred to as influenza.
+Medically, the common flu is referred to as influenza.
 Flu is a respiratory infection, that is, an infection that develops primarily in the lungs.
 Respiratory infections caused by other viruses often are called flu, but this is incorrect.
 These other infections are usually categorized as URIs (upper respiratory infections) and have multiple causes.
 Influenza usually causes higher fever, more malaise, and severe body aches than other respiratory infections.
-Although other viruses may cause these symptoms, they do so less commonly.
+Although other viruses may cause these symptoms, they do so less frequently.

 Influenza viruses are divided scientifically into three types, designated A, B, and C. Influenza types A and B are responsible for epidemics of respiratory illness that occur almost every winter.
 Influenza type C usually causes either a very mild respiratory illness or no symptoms at all; it does not cause epidemics and does not have the severe public health impact of influenza types A and B. Type A viruses are divided into subtypes and are named based on differences in two viral surface proteins called hemagglutinin (H) and neuraminidase (N).
 There are 16 known H subtypes and nine known N subtypes.

 The flu is a common illness.
 The CDC reports for the 2018/2019 influenza season show that in the United States, on average

 - 5%-20% of the population gets the flu,

 - more than 200,000 people are hospitalized from flu complications,

 - about 34,000 people die from the flu or its complications.